Engee documentation

 """

-• The from scipy.optimise import root_scalar line imports the root_scalar function from the scipy.optimize module.
-This function is designed to numerically find roots of equations with one variable.
+• In the line from scipy.optimize import root_scalar, the function root_scalar is imported from the module scipy.optimize.
+This function is designed to numerically find the roots of equations for one variable.

-• The def func(x): line defines the func function for which the root is sought.
-Through return the value of the equation is returned to the func function, and x is the variable.
+• In the line def func(x): the func function is defined, for which the root is being searched.
+Using the return value of the equation the function returns func, and 'x` is a variable.

-• The result = root_scalar(func, method='brentq', bracket=[0, 2]) line uses the root_scalar function to find the root of the equation given by the func function.
-The 'brentq' method indicates that it is the Brant method that we want to use.
-Using the parameters bracket=[0, 2] we specify the interval for searching the root of the equation (in our case from 0 to 2).
+• In the string result = root_scalar(func, method='brentq', bracket=[0, 2]), the function root_scalar is used to find the root of the equation specified by the func function.
+The brentq" method indicates that we want to use the Brent method specifically.
+Using the parameter `bracket=[0, 2], we set the interval for searching the root of the equation (in our case, from 0 to 2).

-• The print("Result (root of the equation):", result.root) line prints the found root of the equation. result.root contains the root value found by the root_scalar function.
+• The line print("Result (root of equation):", result.root) displays the found root of the equation. 'result.root` contains the root value found by the root_scalar function.

-In summary, we find the root of the equation using Brent’s method from the SciPy package.
+As a result, we find the root of the equation with the help Brent’s method from the SciPy package.
 The value of the root of the equation will be obtained:

-The only limit on the amount of packages you can install is the RAM memory that is allocated to your current session in Engee.
-For more information about available memory, see Starting an Engee session.
+The only limitation on the amount of packages to install is the RAM memory that is allocated for your current session in Engee.
+Read more about the available memory in Starting the Engee session.

 Working with Python variables in the Engee environment

-You can import variables from a Python module into Julia variables by calling methods directly.
+You can import variables from the Python module into Julia variables by calling methods directly.
 For example:

 math = pyimport("math")